Timokleia/DeepLabCut/docs/maDLC_UserGuide.md

 pytorch-specific parameters:

-maxepochs: this variable is actually set in pose_config.yaml.
+max_epochs: this variable is actually set in pose_config.yaml.
 However, you can overwrite it with this hack. specifies the total number of epochs for training, where an epoch is a complete pass through the training dataset. replaces the `maxiters` parameter used in TensorFlow configurations.
 Default: None

 save_epochs: this variable is actually set in pose_config.yaml.
 However, you can overwrite it with this hack.